tigera/docs/calico-enterprise/reference/resources/managedcluster.mdx

 {{site.prodname}} supports connecting multiple {{site.prodname}} clusters as describe in the [Multi-cluster management] installation guide.

-Using `calicoctl` for this resource is not supported.

 For `kubectl` commands, the following case-insensitive aliases may be used to specify the resource type on the CLI:
 `managedcluster`,`managedclusters`, `managedcluster.projectcalico.org`, `managedclusters.projectcalico.org` as well as
 abbreviations such as `managedcluster.p` and `managedclusters.p`.